rizsotto/Bear/INSTALL.md

 To run test during the build process, you will need to install the test frameworks and re-configure the build.
-For unit testing Bear uses googletest, which will be built from source if you not install it before.
+For unit testing Bear uses googletest, which will be built from source if not already installed.

     # install `lit` the functional test framework into a python virtualenv
     mkvirtualenv bear